LLP Group

-LLP Group is an international software services company founded in the Czech Republic specializing in business software consulting, software development, and ERP implementations.
-It provides consulting and software services to both local and international companies throughout Europe, North America and Mexico.
-LLP Group operates in over 70 countries worldwide.
+LLP Group is an international software services company founded in the Czech Republic, specializing in business software consulting, software development, and ERP implementations.
+It provides consulting and software services to both local and international companies throughout the world.
+LLP Group has completed over 1000 projects in more than 90 countries worldwide.

 History

 LLP was founded in 1992 in Prague.
-Other branches followed in Central Europe: Slovakia (est. 1995), Hungary (est. 1996), Romania (est. 1997), Bulgaria (est. 2000).
-LLP expanded through implementing Infor SunSystems for international companies (such as Kraft Foods, Unilever, Johnson & Johnson, Shell, BP, PwC, KPMG, the Parliament of the United Kingdom, etc.) in multiple locations throughout the Central European region.
-It later expanded westward in Luxembourg (est. 2008), Mexico (est. 2009) and the United States (est. 2012).
+Other branches followed in Central Europe: Slovakia (est. 1995), Hungary (est. 1996), Romania (est. 1997), and Bulgaria (est. 2000).
+LLP expanded by implementing Infor SunSystems for international companies (such as Kraft Foods, Unilever, Johnson & Johnson, Shell, BP, PwC, KPMG, the Parliament of the United Kingdom, etc.) in multiple locations throughout the Central European region.
+It later expanded westward in Luxembourg (est. 2008), Mexico (est. 2009, now partner office), and the United States (est. 2012).

-LLP Group was also associated with Central European Business Weekly, a weekly Business magazine.

-In 2010 the group was divided into three divisions: LLP Group, LLP Dynamics and systems@work.
+In 2010, the group was divided into three divisions: LLP Group, LLP Dynamics, and systems@work.
 The LLP Dynamics division was sold at the end of 2013 to Xapt Hungary.

-In August 2014, LLP became Microsoft Gold Partner.
-LLP is the Microsoft Awards winner for CRM projects in 2018, 2016 and 2015 in the Czech Republic.
+In August 2014, LLP became a Microsoft Gold Partner.
+LLP is the Microsoft Awards winner for CRM projects in 2018, 2016, and 2015 in the Czech Republic.
+In early 2023, LLP achieved Microsoft Solutions Partner designations for Business Applications and for Modern Work, which replaced the Gold Partner status.

 In January 2016, LLP's customer relationship management division turned into a separate company, LLP CRM.

-In February 2020, LLP Group established its latest division, LLP Technology, to offer technical and development services using Infor OS, a cloud operating platform.
-LLP Technology also develops custom software and integrations to other ERP systems in addition to providing consulting on hardware and software.
-In 2021, LLP Group became a Hexagon Partner reselling and implementing HxGN EAM (formerly Infor EAM).
+In February 2020, LLP Group established LLP Technology to offer technical and development services using Infor OS, a cloud operating platform.
+LLP Technology also develops custom software and integrates it with other ERP systems, in addition to providing consulting on hardware and software.

+In 2021, LLP Group became a Hexagon Partner, reselling and implementing HxGN EAM software.

+In February 2024, LLP Group was awarded the Channel Partner of the Year at the Infor SunSystems FY23 EMEA & Americas channel partner awards.

 Products

 LLP's core business is the implementation of SunSystems from Systems Union, now Infor.

-In the late 1990s and in the 2000s, as markets developed, LLP expanded its portfolio of products to include other ERP products, such as Microsoft Dynamics, NAV and AX, customer relationship management products such as Pivotal and Dynamics 365, asset management solution HxGN EAM and business intelligence products such as Infor d/EPM.
+In the late 1990s and in the 2000s, as markets developed, LLP expanded its portfolio of products to include other ERP products, such as Microsoft Dynamics, NAV and AX, customer relationship management products such as Pivotal and Dynamics 365, asset management solution HxGN EAM and business intelligence products such as Infor EPM.
 The company also set out to develop a professional services automation product, time@work, from which a web-based expense management tool, expense@work, and forms management tool, forms@work, were later derived.
 Systems@work was eventually split off into a separate company, systems@work.

+From April 2024, LLP Group also resells Yooz, the cloud-based Purchase-to-Pay (P2P) automation solution.